preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/create-article/index.rst

 The Media Picker starts and you use it this way: :doc:`The Media Picker </general-assets/media-picker/index>`

-You never have to add media if you don't want to, and the same goes for other areas in the template - if you don't add media or text in an area, the area is not shown for readers.
+You never have to add media if you don't want to, and the same goes for other blocks in the template - if you don't add media or text in a block, the block is not shown for readers.

 7. You can edit the heading if it should not be the same as the page name.